Academics

 Staff

-You will be welcomed by various friendly faces as you enter our school.
+You will be welcomed by friendly faces as you enter our school.
 Our office staff, along with acting as the welcoming committee, complete many of the crucial tasks that are required to keep a school functioning.
 If you have any questions- be it about records, finances, school activities, permission slips, or anything else- they will be happy to assist you!

 Trinity Christian School of Montville, New Jersey, is a 501(c)(3) nonprofit, board-governed, private Christian day school.
 The school does not discriminate against anyone on the basis of race, color, and national or ethnic origin.